-In May 2018, the Institute of the Arts and Sciences is launching a major art and science project by Newton Harrison and his late wife and lifelong collaborator Helen Mayer Harrison at the UC Santa Cruz Arboretum and Botanic Garden.
+The Institute of the Arts and Sciences is pleased to announce a major art and science project by Newton Harrison and his late wife and lifelong collaborator Helen Mayer Harrison is now on view at the UC Santa Cruz Arboretum and Botanic Garden.

 Internationally renowned eco-artists and UC Santa Cruz emeritus faculty, the Harrisons created a site-specific environmental art installation in the three geodesic domes and the surrounding garden at the Arboretum.
 Called Future Garden for the Central Coast of California, the installation, which Newton Harrison continues to evolve, transforms the newly refurbished domes at the Arboretum from relics of the past, steeped in 1970s era charm, into carriers of the future in response to the crisis of climate change.